alfredtorch/edward/Components.md

 Please if you need to shop for parts, it would be great that you use the supply links below.
 As they are affilated, you're supporting directly the development of Edward!
 Thank you!
+The boards contains QWIIC connectors (3V3 Level).
+This allows to integrate many sensors from Adafruit or Sparkfun.

 # Sensors